-One of the all-time greatest musicals ANYTHING GOES, opened last night at London’s Barbican Theatre and has announced it is extending its run until 31 October 2021.
+One of the all-time greatest musicals ANYTHING GOES, is playing at London’s Barbican Theatre until 6 November 2021.

-The cast also includes Robert Lindsay (Me & My Girl, Dirty Rotten Scoundrels) as Moonface Martin, Felicity Kendal (The Good Life), also making her West End musical debut as Evangeline Harcourt and Gary Wilmot (Chicago, London Palladium Pantomimes) as Elisha Whitney.
+They join Robert Lindsay (Me & My Girl, Dirty Rotten Scoundrels) as Moonface Martin and Gary Wilmot (Chicago, London Palladium Pantomimes) as Elisha Whitney.

 With music and lyrics by Cole Porter and the original book by P.G.
 Wodehouse & Guy Bolton and Howard Lindsay & Russel Crouse, ANYTHING GOES will premiere at the Barbican Theatre from July to October and then embark on a UK tour.